outdreamer/build-a-cure/docs/example_output/test_cases.md

 	  	- dha/eha

 	  - other

-		- SGLT2 inhibitors decrease blood sugar by causing the kidneys to remove sugar from the body through the urine.
-			- enhance blood sugar control as well as reduce body weight and systolic and diastolic blood pressure
-			- Research on medicines in this class have shown they also can reduce the risk of heart failure, slow the progression of chronic kidney disease and reduce risk of cardiovascular death.

-		- GLP-1 RAs work by simulating the functions of the body's natural incretin hormones that help lower post-meal blood sugar levels.
-			- The medicines in this group have been shown to reduce the risks of heart attack, ischemic stroke and/or cardiovascular death.

 		- avoid valproic acid
 			- Inhibitors of histone deacetylase (HDAC) like valproic acid have anti-inflammatory and antifibrotic effects